 The next great change to the design of portable toilets was the decision to use polyethylene as the main material for the toilet’s casing.
 These types of toilets are the most likely to be used today for all kinds of occasions; can you imagine your favourite festival its without trusty portable toilets?

 Getting rid of the wood and metal casings wasn’t the only step taken to improve the terrible portable toilet – the invention of the deodorizer was a huge step-forward to providing friendly portable toilets.
 The first deodorizer was constructed from formaldehyde chemical blends which both improved toilet hygiene and masked the bad odours.

 Formaldehyde can be difficult for wastewater treatment centres to process, however, so this method has since changed to include biocides which are easier to process and inhibit the growth of certain types of odour-making bacteria.

 It is recommended that the deodorizer is cleaned and serviced at least every seven days.
 Failure to do so will lead to the breakdown of the fragrances and biocides in the solution, which means that it will lose its ability to mask bad odours and improve hygiene after time.
 Make sure that you keep your portable toilets serviced weekly.

-Today, you aren’t just limited to the small wooden porta-loos of the past.
-We offer fully flushing toilet units that look and feel just like permanent toilet blocks, suitable for events or worksites.
+Today, you aren’t just limited to the small wooden portable toilets of the past.
+We offer fully flushing toilet blocks for hire and sale that look and feel just like permanent toilet blocks, suitable for events or worksites.
 Our toilets are easy to maintain, and we even offer a weekly service to replace your toilet rolls and hand cleaners.